RinteRface/shinyHeatmap/README.md

 ## Demo

-The recoding app is deployed [here](https://dgranjon.shinyapps.io/shinyHeatmap-navbar).
-Browse to [here](https://dgranjon.shinyapps.io/shinyHeatmap-navbar?get_heatmap) to get the heatmap.
+The recording app is deployed [here](https://dgranjon.shinyapps.io/shinyHeatmap-navbar).
+Once you played a bit with this apps, browse to [here](https://dgranjon.shinyapps.io/shinyHeatmap-navbar?get_heatmap) to get the heatmap data points.
+Please not that the demo is running on shinyapps.io.
+As a result, the data storage is ephemeral (not persistent: data will be reset each time the apps become idle).
+See [here](https://docs.posit.co/shinyapps.io/Storage.html) for more details.

 ## Examples